NSakib01/24-58148-2_LoginSystem/README.md

 - A naïve sequence of `new LoginForm()` and `Hide()` can leave orphan forms.
 I kept LoginForm as the single application form and opened HomeForm modally.
 - A duplicate username can still occur between the existence check and insert.
 The database UNIQUE constraint remains the final protection, and error numbers 2601/2627 are caught to show a friendly message.

-## 9. Viva: eleven bugs in the supplied sample

-1. SQL injection because the login query uses string concatenation.
-2. Two different connection strings use `dbEmployeeDetails` and `Login`.
-3. The code queries `LoginMst`, but the script creates `Table`.
-4. `Form1_Load` opens a connection, never uses it, and never closes it.
-5. No `try/catch`, so connection errors crash the app.
-6. `con.Close()` is skipped if an exception occurs before it.
-7. Passwords are stored and compared as plain text.
-8. The concatenated query misses a space before `and`.
-9. Successful login opens a website instead of a Home form.
-10. Controls use meaningless names such as `button1` and `textBox1`.
-11. The sample has no registration form and no logout flow.

 ## 10. ADO.NET patterns demonstrated